 The basics of good health are well known: eat a healthy diet, be physically active, don’t smoke, etc. Still, regular health checkups and screenings for men can fall low on the priority list.
 It’s certainly not enjoyable to think about potential health problems, but in many cases early detection is critical to the success of treatment for maladies common to men (prostate cancer, skin cancer, diabetes and heart problems).

-“Many men view their bodies like a car,” says Mark Mengel, chair of the department of community and family medicine at St. Louis University School of Medicine.
+“Many men view their bodies like a car,” says Mark Mengel, former chair of the department of community and family medicine at St. Louis University School of Medicine.
 “They don’t think they need to do anything unless something goes wrong,” he says.
 “Men see any defect as a sign of weakness.
 They don’t want to acknowledge there’s anything physically wrong with them because it embarrasses them.”

 The life expectancy for men is significantly shorter (nearly 5 years) than for women.
 Why?
 There are many contributing factors, but one possibility is that many women begin a routine of yearly checkups and screenings in their late teens.
 There is not a similar process for men, who often miss out on developing a regular checkup routine in their youth.